-As a landlord in Texas, you never want to be in a situation where you need to evict a tenant from your rental property.
+As a landlord in Texas, you never want to be in a situation where you need to evict a tenant from your rental unit.
 But sometimes it is necessary.
-So, to evict a tenant legally, you must be familiar with the Texas laws and regulations regarding the Texas eviction process.
+So, to evict a tenant legally, you must be familiar with the Texas eviction laws.
 As if you don’t - you could be held liable.

 Just like many other states, the Texas landlord-tenant laws are unique to this state, and this includes the eviction laws.
 But these regulations may seem confusing or overwhelming if you’re unfamiliar - which we understand.
 That’s why we at McCourt Real Estate have put together this comprehensive guide to the eviction process in Texas.

 Texas law states that a landlord may evict tenants for a variety of different lease violations.
 These reasons include the following:

 - If the tenant fails to pay rent